Adam Laxalt: Donald Trump 2020 election campaign

 Laxalt co-chaired Donald Trump's 2020 reelection campaign in Nevada.
 Before Election Day, he unsuccessfully sought to stop Nevada from counting early-voting ballots from Clark County (the state's most populous, Democratic-leaning county, containing Las Vegas).

 After Trump lost Nevada to Joe Biden, Laxalt claimed without evidence that large-scale voter fraud had occurred in Nevada and sought to overturn the election results.
 He and other Trump campaign officials provided no information supporting their claim of fraud.
 Laxalt presented a list of 3,062 voters he said were non-residents who voted absentee in Clark County.
 Nevada residents such as military personnel, students, and congressional staffers do not have to live in Nevada to be eligible voters in the state.
 At least 146 of the names on Laxalt's list, which the Trump campaign claimed was evidence of "criminal voter fraud", were linked to military base addresses or diplomatic postal addresses.

 Laxalt also claimed that 200,000 mail-in ballot votes were verified by machine only and that these machines were unable to match signatures on ballots to those on file; in fact, ballots that could not be assessed by machines were verified by people.

 2022 U.S. Senate campaign

 In August 2021, Laxalt announced his candidacy for the 2022 United States Senate election in Nevada, challenging the incumbent, Democrat Catherine Cortez Masto.
 He announced his candidacy with a video in which he said that "the radical left, rich elites, woke corporations, academia and the media" were "taking over America".
 The campaign was anticipated to be among the most competitive Senate races in 2022.

 Laxalt won the Republican primary in June 2022.

 On November 12, 2022, major media outlets projected that Cortez Masto had been reelected, guaranteeing the Democrats 50 Senate seats and control of the chamber in the 118th Congress.

+Subsequent activities

+In April 2023, Laxalt became the chair of the Never Back Down Super PAC, a group supporting Florida Governor Ron DeSantis for President in 2024.
+He stepped down from his role with the PAC in November 2023.